aimas-upb/ai-mas-challenges/problem_3_speed/README.md

 ## Data overview

-Videos are shot at 30 fps with a resolution of 640x360.
+Videos are shot at 10 fps with a resolution of 640x360.

-We will release the final dataset on Monday, but here is some data to start with.
-(There will be a small difference in the data).
+You can download the data from the following link: https://goo.gl/eNSEZy.

-* `data/train.mp4` is a video of driving around ACS Building containing 12976 frames.
+* `speed_data/train.mp4` is a video of driving around ACS Building containing 14400 frames.
-* `data/train.log` contains the speed of the car at each frame in km/h, one speed on each line.
+* `speed_data/train_speed.log` contains the speed of the car at each frame in km/h, one speed on each line.
-* `data/test.mp4` is a different driving video containing #TODO frames.
-(Will be disclosed during latest Monday, 15th of October)
+* `speed_data/test.mp4` is the test dataset containing 6500 frames.